pallets/flask/docs/context_locals.rst

 --------------------------------------------------------------------------------

-Flask exposes four request globals, ``request``, ``session``, ``current_app``, and ``g``, each of which is only available in certain states.
+Flask exposes four request globals, ``request``, ``session``, ``current_app``, and ``g``, each of which is only available in certain application states.
 It is an error for an application to attempt to access a request global in an inappropriate state, and the application will throw a ``RuntimeError`` if this happens.

 There are three states that a Flask application can be in: the *application setup state*, the *application runtime state*, and the *request runtime state*.